-The efficacy of REMERON in maintaining a response in patients with major depressive disorder for up to 40 weeks following 8 to 12 weeks of initial open-label treatment was demonstrated in a placebo-controlled trial.
-Nevertheless, the physician who elects to use REMERON for extended periods should periodically re-evaluate the long-term usefulness of the drug for the individual patient (see CLINICAL PHARMACOLOGY).
+The efficacy of REMERON® in maintaining a response in patients with major depressive disorder for up to 40 weeks following 8 - 12 weeks of initial open-label treatment was demonstrated in a placebo-controlled trial.
+Nevertheless, the physician who elects to use REMERON® for extended periods should periodically evaluate the long-term response of the individual patient to the drug.

 DOSAGE AND ADMINISTRATION

 REMERON® is not indicated for use in children under 18 years of age (see WARNINGS AND PRECAUTIONS, Potential Association With Behavioural And Emotional Changes, Including Self-Harm).

 Treatment Of Pregnant Women During The Third Trimester

 Post-marketing reports indicate that some neonates exposed to SSRIs or other newer anti-depressants, such as REMERON®, late in the third trimester have developed complications requiring prolonged hospitalization, respiratory support and tube feeding (see WARNINGS AND PRECAUTIONS).
 When treating pregnant women with REMERON® during the third trimester, in the third trimester, the physician should carefully consider the potential risks and benefits of treatment.
 Thephysician mayconsider tapering REMERON®in the third trimester.